HomeCyberBustHow To Detect Email Phishing Attempts (Like A Geek!)

 What Are Proactive Measures Against Email Phishing Attempts?

-On the other hand, you can use a cyber-fraud service such as SpyCloud which can hunt down any cyber-fraud incidents.
-Also, you should make use of strong antivirus software such as Avira Antivirus, Airo Antivirus for Mac, Kaspersky Antivirus, Heimdal Security, Panda Free Security, F-Secure Total, and others.
+On the other hand, you can use a cyber-fraud service such as SpyCloud to hunt down any cyber-fraud incidents.
+Also, it would be best to use strong antivirus software such as Avira Antivirus, Airo Antivirus for Mac, Kaspersky Antivirus, Heimdal Security, Panda Free Security, F-Secure Total, and others.

 These are the best ways by which you can prevent phishing email attacks.